prince-ao/masterpiece/README.md

 ## :round_pushpin: Overview <a name="overview"></a>

-_Masterpiece_ is an mobile app for art enthusiasts to explore and discover various artworks while also providing information about their prices.
-The app aims to bring together artists, galleries, and users in a seamless and visually appealing manner. _Masterpiece_ is a powerful, user-friendly mobile app that generates AI prices for your Images.
-By uploading a image, this app generates prices for your Images, leveraging the capabilities of Neural Networks(Patina-Net).
+Masterpiece is a cross platform mobile app for art enthusiasts, artists, gallerias and investors to explore, discover, purchase, and sell artworks.
+The app aims to bring together artists, galleries, investors, and art enthusiasts in a seamless and modern manner.
+The "killer app" of Masterpiece is our in-house ai model Patina; Patina is a fine-tuned online ResNet CNN for the purpose of generating the price of a painting based on training data.
+Patina is used to inform investors who are determining the value of an painting and to inform artists on the value of their painting.
+The model is retrained whenever a purchase is made, which keeps the model up to date, and, therefore, creates an efficient art market.

 ## :runner: Motivation <a name="motivation"></a>

-Our motivation behind developing this software app was to create a fair art market that addresses the challenges faced by both sellers and buyers in determining the value and pricing of art pieces.
-We recognized that the traditional art market can be opaque and subjective, making it difficult for artists and art enthusiasts to navigate and establish fair transactions.
-With the power of AI, we aim to revolutionize the art market by leveraging advanced algorithms and data-driven insights.
-Our goal is to provide a platform that fosters transparency, trust, and fairness for all stakeholders involved in the art ecosystem.
+In 2005, unbeknownst to the auctioneers, Leonardo Da Vinci's Salvator Mundi was presented at St. Charles Gallery, it was subsequently acquired for $1,175.
+Fast forward to 2017 and it was sold at Christie's for a staggering $450,312,500.
+Disparities like these often occur in the art industry partly because it is difficult to determine the value of a painting.
+Masterpiece is an attempt to bridge this gap.

 ## :wrench: Features <a name="features"></a>